Agenda 2025

 10:00 - 10:45

 This opening session grounds the conference in the realities of surgery today.
-A transplant recipient shares the lived experience of facing the operating theatre, joined by a consultant surgeon, a trust-wide safety lead anaesthetist, and a senior theatre practice development nurse.
-Together, they unpack what it means to undergo and deliver operations in 2025 covering the realities of theatre culture, multidisciplinary teamwork, and the patient outcomes that define success.
+A transplant recipient shares the lived experience of facing the operating theatre, joined by a consultant surgeon, a trust-wide safety lead anaesthetist, and a matron for the operating theatres.
+Together, they unpack what it means to deliver operations in 2025 covering the realities of theatre culture, multidisciplinary teamwork, and the patient outcomes that define success.

 Rajesh Sivaprakasam,